-- 51. On August 2, 2012, the Board of Directors of Midway voted to increase the size of the Board from 5 to 6 members and appoint Klein as a director.
+On August 2, 2012, the Board of Directors of Midway voted to increase the size of the Board from 5 to 6 members and appoint Klein as a director.
 Klein at the time was a Vice President of Hale Capital Partners.
-At the time of this appointment, Hale and Hale Capital Partners, LP were continuing to negotiate the terms of the proposed Hale transaction, which at the time had not been publicly disclosed.
-Klein's directorship provided Hale and Hale Capital Partners, LP with access to Midway's books and records and staff. - 52.
-By press release dated August 16, 2012, Midway and Brunk reported that engineering and permitting for the Pan project was advancing at a "rapid pace." - 53.
-By press release dated September 10, 2012, Midway and Brunk reported that it was on schedule for "start-up of production in mid-2014" on the Pan project.
+At the time of this appointment, Hale and Hale Capital Partners, LP were continuing to negotiate the terms of the proposed Hale transaction, which at the time had not been publically disclosed.
+Klein's directorship provided Hale and Hale Capital Partners, LP with access to Midway's books and records and staff.

-By 8-K filed with the SEC and by Press Release also filed with the SEC 54. and both dated November 21, 2012, Midway announced that agreements had been signed for the private placement of \$70 million in Series A Preferred Shares of Midway to the Hale Investors and generally described the terms and conditions of that sale.
-True and correct copies of that 8-K and Press Release are attached hereto as Exhibits 2 and 3, respectively, and incorporated herein by this reference.
+- 46. By press release dated August 16, 2012, Midway and Brunk reported that engineering and permitting for the Pan project was advancing at a "rapid pace." - 47.
+By press release dated September 10, 2012, Midway and Brunk reported that it was on schedule for "start-up of production in mid-2014" on the Pan project. - 48.
+By 8-K filed with the SEC and by Press Release also filed with the SEC and both dated November 21, 2012, Midway announced that agreements had been signed for the private placement of \$70 million in Series A Preferred Shares of Midway to the Hale Investors and generally described the terms and conditions of that sale.
+True and correct copies of that 8-K and Press Release are attached hereto as Exhibits 2 and 3, respectively, and incorporated hereat by this reference.
 Wolfus is informed and believes and thereon alleges that at all relevant times the Hale Investors were controlled by Hale.
 Moreover, one of the terms of the forgoing transaction was the creation of a budget and work program committee, on which Hale or another director selected solely by the Hale Investors were required members.
-The purpose of this committee was to review and approve Midway's annual business and financing plans and capital and operating budgets or modifications thereto and its decisions had to be unanimous.
-Wolfus is informed and believes and thereon alleges that once this committee was formed, Hale and the Hale Investors acquired effective control of Midway and the Pan project.
+The purpose of this committee was to review and approve Midway's annual business and financing plans and capital and operating budgets or modifications thereto and its decisions had

-55. On December 13, 2012, Midway filed an 8-K and Press Release with the SEC, a true and correct copy of which is attached hereto as Exhibit 4 and incorporated herein by this reference.
+- 49. On December 13, 2012, Midway filed an 8-K and Press Release with the SEC, a true and correct copy of which is attached hereto as Exhibit 4 and incorporated hereat by this reference.
 Exhibit 4 reports that the Hale transaction had closed, that Hale had become a director of Midway, and that Klein had resigned as a director, although he continued to attend Board meetings thereafter.
-In addition, Midway reported the formation of the "Budget Work Plan Committee as alleged above with

-Brunk, Hale, Newell and Sheridan as its members.
-At all relevant times thereafter, Hale remained a director and a member of the Budget Work Plan Committee of Midway.

-- 56. On March 22, 2013, Midway announced that a draft environmental impact statement was available for public comment.
-Wolfus is informed and believes and thereon alleges that this statement was based on the mining plan set forth in the Feasibility Study. - 57.
+In addition, Midway reported the formation of the "Budget Work Plan Committee as alleged above with Brunk, Hale, Newell and Sheridan as its members.
+At all relevant times thereafter, Hale remained a director and a member of the Budget Work Plan Committee of Midway. - 50.
+On March 22, 2013, Midway announced that a draft environmental impact statement was available for public comment.
+Wolfus is informed and believes and thereon alleges that this statement was based on the mining plan set forth in the Feasibility Study. - 51.
 On April 19, 2013, Midway issued its Definitive Proxy Statement which was filed with the SEC.
-This statement disclosed that the Board had not nominated Wolfus as a director but had nominated Knutson as a director and had nominated Klein as a director selected by the Hale Investors. - 58.
-On June 20, 2013, Midway held its annual meeting of shareholders.
+This statement disclosed that the Board had not nominated Wolfus as a director but had nominated Knutson as a director and had nominated Klein as a director selected by the Hale Investors.

+- 52. On June 20, 2013, Midway held its annual meeting of shareholders.